-Domestic violence is defined as a pattern of abusive behavior in an intimate partner relationship used by one partner to gain or maintain power and control over the other intimate partner.
+Domestic violence is a pattern of abusive behavior in an intimate partner relationship used by one partner to gain or maintain power and control over the other intimate partner.

 Domestic violence can be physical, sexual, emotional, economic, or psychological actions or threats that influence another person.
 This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound the other.

 Domestic violence can happen to anyone regardless of race, age, sexual orientation, religion, or gender.
 Domestic violence affects people of all socioeconomic backgrounds and educational levels.
-Domestic violence occurs in both opposite-sex and same-sex relationships and can happen to intimate partners who are married, living together, or dating.
+Domestic violence occurs in both opposite-sex and same-sex relationships and can happen to intimate partners who are (or have been) married, living together, or dating.